topseed/topseed-turbo/README.md

-# topseed-shellcache
+# topseed-turbo

-Shellcache is inspired by https://github.com/miguel-perez/smoothState.js
+topseed-turbo is inspired by https://github.com/miguel-perez/smoothState.js

-Shellcache loads pages in a single-page application implementation.
+topseed-turbo loads pages in a single-page application implementation.
 It uses jQuery slim, fetch, is loosely coupled and does not load the app shell DOM, only content.

 It requires jQuery and js-signals.
 In IE it requires fetch.
 When using with a sidebar, you need to handle the navigation.

-Shellcache has evolved from a mirror of of SmoothState.js.
+topseed-turbo has evolved from a mirror of of SmoothState.js.

 Note: setup folder is loader helper, not documented.

 Example use in main.js:

-		SC.ScontentID ='#content-wrapper'
+		TT.ScontentID ='#content-wrapper'
-		SC.smoothPg.add(function(type, $new, delta, $html) {
+		TT.smoothPg.add(function(type, $new, delta, $html) {

-			if(SC.PRE==type)  {//start
+			if(TT.PRE==type)  {//start
 				console.log('SC', $new)
 				//$('#content-wrapper').fadeTo(100,.2)

 			}
-			if(SC.PAGE==type)  {//ready
+			if(TT.PAGE==type)  {//ready
-				$(SC.ScontentID).html($new) // REQUIRED: add the new content
+				$(TT.ScontentID).html($new) // REQUIRED: add the new content
 				//$('#content-wrapper').fadeTo(100,1)

 			}//fi